List of Miss World runners-up and finalists: Table of Miss World runners-up and finalists

 This table shows the runner-up of each competition, from its inception in 1951.

-Countries/Territories by number of Runners-up
+Countries/Territories by number of runners-up

 1st runner-up

 The first runner-up of each edition of Miss World is the second placer behind the candidate who is crowned as Miss World (first placer).

+The second place finisher being designated as 1st runner-up has been awarded 72 times (1951–2025).

 This table lists the number of 1st runner-up titles by country.
 There are some special considerations: